Clafou/DevicePpi/README.md

 * iPad Pro (12.9″, 2nd generation)
 * iPad Pro (10.5″)
 * iPad (6th generation)
+* iPad Pro (11″)
+* iPad Pro (12.9″, 3rd generation)

-Devices that do not support iOS 8 or later (this library's deployment target) are not included.
+Devices that are too old to support iOS 8 or later (this library's deployment target) are not included.
 These are: iPhone (original model), iPhone 3GS, iPhone 4, and the first, 2nd and 3rd generation of iPod Touch.

 ## Author